lammps/lammps/doc/src/Tools.rst

 plotting program, and a visualization program to edit the input, run LAMMPS, process the output into graphs and visualizations from a command line window.
 This similarity is a design goal.
-While making it easy for beginners to start with LAMMPS, it is also the expectation that LAMMPS GUI users will eventuall transition to workflows that most experienced LAMMPS users employ.
+While making it easy for beginners to start with LAMMPS, it is also the expectation that LAMMPS-GUI users will eventually transition to workflows that most experienced LAMMPS users employ.

 All features have been extensively exposed to keyboard shortcuts, so that there is also appeal for experienced LAMMPS users for prototyping